 Kids sometimes experience injuries in their growth plates, the ends of the bones that are still growing and developing.
 When that happens, proper treatment is critical to prevent deformities that can cause mobility issues all the way through adulthood.

-Dr. Blue has extensive training in diagnosing and treating sports-related injuries in athletes of all skill levels, in all types of sports, and at all ages, including student athletes in:
+The team at Colorado Foot + Ankle Sports Medicine has extensive training in diagnosing and treating sports-related injuries in athletes of all skill levels, in all types of sports, and at all ages, including student-athletes in:

 Diagnosis begins with a review of your medical history and your symptoms, followed by a visual evaluation of your foot or ankle.
-Sometimes, Dr. Blue will use gentle movements of your foot or ankle to assess the injury.
-In many cases, he’ll order diagnostic imaging, like X-rays or CT scans.
+Sometimes, the team at Colorado Foot + Ankle Sports Medicine will use gentle movements of your foot or ankle to assess the injury.
+In many cases, they'll order diagnostic imaging, like X-rays or CT scans.